Wang-Yong2018/pgai/docs/pgai_rag_demo_why_customer_donot_like_pizza.md

 ```

 Amazing!, isn't it?
-Follow me to know what happend in the pgai.
+Follow me to know what happened in the pgai.
 We will introduce the rag process concept, and the case study of the pizza shop X.

 We outline a 5-step RAG process designed to enhance CRM operations:
 Note: Retrieval-Augmented Generation (RAG) serves as the backbone of our approach, allowing us to query existing data and generate new insights.